 Inglewood real estate guide & listings for sale

-Small apartment buildings are the most common housing type, representing many buildings in Inglewood, while single detached homes make up most of the remaining housing stock.
-This neighbourhood is primarily composed of two bedroom and one bedroom homes.
-Around 70% of the population of this neighbourhood rent their home whereas the remainder are owners.
-About one third of properties in this neighbourhood were constructed in the 1960s and 1970s, while most of the remaining buildings were built pre-1960 and in the 1980s.
+Small apartment buildings are the predominant housing type, representing the majority of dwellings in Inglewood, and the rest are mainly single detached homes.
+This area also has a good selection of housing sizes; properties range from lofts to four or more bedrooms.
+Around 70% of the population of this neighbourhood rent their home whereas the rest are owners.
+About one third of homes in this neighbourhood were built between 1960 and 1980, while most of the remaining buildings were constructed pre-1960 and in the 1980s.

 It is a rather short walk to get to daycares and schools from most homes for sale in Inglewood.
 At the elementary level, both public and private schools can be found.
 When it comes to eating, a supermarket is ordinarily reachable within a short walk from most houses for sale in Inglewood.
 Additionally, there is commonly a restaurant or cafe just around the corner.
 Home buyers have access to a fair number of clothing stores within walking distance.